ABbiodiversity/cure4insect/README.md

 it can be deployed as a micro-service (moving things around), or use locally through Kitematic
 (faster to download only once and then use the local copy).

+## Todo

+* deveop fully fledged web interface (is/species as csv)
+* attachment to include: csv, metadata, readme, IDs, batch figures (zipped)
+* make containerized version for local use
+* define color schemes and plotting functionality with default thresholds and some legends?